ethereum/solidity-website/src/posts/2024-07-31-underhanded-solidity-contest-2024-announcement.md

 The Underhanded Solidity Contest is about writing seemingly innocent code that has malicious mechanisms or hidden backdoors.
 Through this contest, we aim to:

-- Raise awareness about smart contract security.
+- Raise awareness about smart contract security
 - Uncover language design faults
 - Battle-test recently introduced language features and restrictions
 - Highlight anti-patterns in smart contact development